MaxVirtualManufacturing/IoT-Project/README.md

 ### Environment setup

 The IDE that I have choosen to work with in this project is the Thonny IDE.
 The reason for this is several, first if using a rasperry pi microprocessor, thonny is preinstalled, this makes it good practice if every wanting to use that.
 Apart from this, it is very easy to work with files, all that has to be done is upload the file to the mocrocontroller, and then it is possible to make changes directlly in the microcontroller without having to first upload it to the computer.
 The structure is easy, a main file is used, as well as a .csv file and a JSON file where these keep track on storage and picked ingredients.
 For using the csv file, no extra library is used, for JSON, the library is already existing in the micropython basic library, therefore no extra instalation is needed.
-The only required instalation is that when first using the rasperry pi pico W, micropython has to be installer using Thonny.
+The only required instalation is that when first using the rasperry pi pico W, micropython has to be installed using Thonny.
+Both the .csv file and the .JSON file can easily be created inside the Thonny IDE, just by simply naming it accordinglly instead of having .py as for a python file.

 ### Putting everything together